Spy12150/article-summary-autocrawler/README.md

 ## Network Requirements

 ### Full Functionality
+- Right now the program is only designed for internal LLM, I will add OpenAI API functionality soon
 - Internet access for web scraping
 - Access to `10.30.15.111:8080` for internal LLM
 - Google Custom Search API access